 Developing A Sustainable Black Owned Business

 Starting a business requires time and money.
 And for Black Owned Businesses it’s no different.
-Before you waste either of them it’s a good idea to Test your business idea to make sure its’ sustainable.
+Before you invest in either of them it’s a good idea to test your business idea to make sure its’ sustainable.
 And what exactly does that mean?
 It means doing the market research and analysis to ensure your business idea can make a profit for the long haul.

 In order to achieve sustainability, black owned businesses must repeatedly reexamine their sense of purpose and make sure they serve it well.
 An authentic and inspiring purpose allows for: